SIGNAL in Science

 Click sonogram to hear sound |

-| The Rod Suthers lab at Indiana University studies the neuroethology of acoustic communication with a focus on the physiology of song production in songbirds employing complex vocal communication in which learning plays an important role.
+The Rod Suthers lab at Indiana University studies the neuroethology of acoustic communication.
+He focuses on the physiology of song production in certain songbird species for whom learning plays an important role.
 Research areas include the development and coordination of motor patterns during vocal learning; vocal practice and critical developmental periods in song learning; and functional neural lateralization in the control of behavior.

 In order to study the motor constraints and processes of birdsong production, Dr. Suthers used SIGNAL to analyze detailed multi-channel, real-time recordings of the acoustical and physiological variables of sound production.
 These include the acoustical signal, mechanical components of sound production such as flow velocities in the bird's dual syrinxes, physiological variables and even real-time radiographic imagery of the bird during song production, as shown in the figure.